LLaRA: Large Language-Recommendation Assistant: Introduction

-Overall, our curriculum learning not only familiarizes the LLM with the recommendation mechanism but also internalizes the behavioral knowledge encoded by recommenders.
-This progression from text-only to hybrid prompting ensures an evolving learning experience for the LLM, significantly enhancing its ability to execute sequential recommendation tasks with a deeper understanding of user behavior.
+Overall, we not only familiarize the LLM with the recommendation mechanism utilizing text-only prompts, but also internalize the behavioral knowledge encoded by recommenders with hybrid prompts.
+The progressive tuning strategy ensures an evolving learning experience for the LLM, enhancing its capabilities of sequential recommendation with a deeper understanding of user behavior.

-We conduct experiments on two datasets, MovieLens \cite{movielens} and Steam \cite{SASRec}, to compare LLaRA with various leading sequential recommender models (\eg GRU4Rec\cite{GRU4Rec}, Caser\cite{Caser}, and SASRec\cite{SASRec}) and several LLM-based methods (\eg GPT-4\cite{GPT-4}, TALLRec\cite{TALLRec}, and MoRec\cite{MoRec_or_IDRec}).
-The results show that LLaRA consistently outperforms these baselines in terms of the HitRatio@1 metric, demonstrating the superiority of our framework.
-Furthermore, we perform ablation studies to justify the importance of the two key components of our framework: hybrid prompting and curriculum learning.
-These studies provide compelling evidence of the integral role each component plays in the overall framework.
+We conduct experiments on three datasets, MovieLens \cite{movielens}, Steam \cite{SASRec}, and LastFM \cite{lastfm}, to compare LLaRA with various leading sequential recommender models and several LLM-based methods.
+The results show that LLaRA consistently outperforms these baselines in terms of the HitRatio@1 metric, demonstrating its superiority.
+Furthermore, we perform ablation studies to justify the importance of the two key components: hybrid prompting and curriculum prompt tuning.

-Overall, our contributions can be concluded as follows: \begin{itemize} \item We propose a novel framework, Large Language and Recommendation Assistant (LLaRA), to model the sequential recommendation task in LLMs. \item We introduce a hybrid prompting method that integrates both world knowledge and behavioral patterns into item representations.
-By aligning the ID-based item representation space of sequential recommenders with the LLM space, the strengths of both modalities can be harnessed. \item Inspired by curriculum learning, we progressively shift the prompting method during the training process, enabling the LLMs to proficiently adapt to the sequential recommendation task. \end{itemize}
+In summary, our contributions can be concluded as follows: We propose a novel framework, LLaRA, to enhance LLMs with sequential recommenders.
+In LLaRA, we introduce a hybrid prompting method that integrates both world knowledge and behavioral patterns into item representations; and we conduct curriculum prompt tuning to achieve modality alignment.
+Comprehensive experimental results underscore the effectiveness of the LLaRA framework.